BabraMpofu/Networking_Project-with-router/README.md

 **Five Topologies**

 1.**Bus Topology**
-- Layout :Linear network where all devices share a single communication line.
+**Layout** :Linear network where all devices share a single communication line.
-- Key Features:
+**Key Features**:

-*Single backbone cable connecting all nodes
+-Single backbone cable connecting all nodes
-*Data travels in both directions but only one device can send at a time *Cost-effective but single point of failure
+-Data travels in both directions but only one device can send at a time -Cost-effective but single point of failure

 2. **Mesh Topology**
-- Layout : Fully connected network where each device connects to every other device.
+** Layout** : Fully connected network where each device connects to every other device.
-- Key Features :
+**Key Features** :
-Multiple paths for data transmission
+-Multiple paths for data transmission
-High cabling complexity and cost
+-High cabling complexity and cost
-High redundancy and reliability
+-High redundancy and reliability

-3. **Star Topology**
+4. **Star Topology**
-- Layout: All devices connect to a cental switch.
+**Layout**: All devices connect to a cental switch.
-- Key Features:
+**Key Features**:
-*Centralized management
+-Centralized management
-*Easy to troubleshoot
+-Easy to troubleshoot
-*Single point of failure at the center
+-Single point of failure at the center

 4. **Ring Topology**
-- Layout : Each device connects to two others, forming a closed loop.
+**Layout** : Each device connects to two others, forming a closed loop.
-- Key Features:
+**Key Features**:
-*Equal access to all devices
+-Equal access to all devices
-*Unidirectional or bidirectional data flow
+-Unidirectional or bidirectional data flow
-*Token passing mechanism
+-Token passing mechanism

 5. **Extended Star Topology**
-- Layout : Hierarchical star topology with multiple levels of switches.
+**Layout** : Hierarchical star topology with multiple levels of switches.
-- key Features:
+**key Features**:
-*Multiple layers of hierarchy
+-Multiple layers of hierarchy
-*Scalable design
+-Scalable design
-*Improved fault isolation
+-Improved fault isolation

 **Hybrid Topology**
 -A hybrid topology combines all different network topologies together to create a more efficient and reliable network.